ibm-cloud-docs/Registry/registry_overview.md

 The following example is for the standard plan:
 :   In the month, your quota limit for pull traffic is set to 5 GB.
 You already pulled images from your namespaces and used 4.5 GB of this pull traffic.
 You have 0.5 GB pull traffic available until you reach your quota limit.
 One user wants to pull a 1 GB image from your namespace.
 Because the quota limit is not yet reached, {{site.data.keyword.registryshort}} allows the user to pull this image.

     After the image is pulled, {{site.data.keyword.registryshort}} determines the bandwidth that you used during the pull and checks whether the limit for pull traffic is reached.
-In this example, the pull traffic usage increases from 4.5 GB to 5.5 GB.
+In this example, the pull traffic usage increased from 4.5 GB to 5.5 GB.
 With your current quota limit set to 5 GB, {{site.data.keyword.registryshort}} prevents you from pulling images from your namespace.

 ### Cost of {{site.data.keyword.registryshort}}
 {: #registry_cost}